StarPlayrX/bigmac/README.md

 #### Support is not included with bigmac.
 I work on many projects.
 This is one that I do in my spare time for fun.

+#### If you cannot boot a USB Installer.
+This tool may not be for you.

+## How to boot a USB from an Intel Processor (requires a Mac ROM Bootloader / Flashed Video card for Mac)
+1. Plug the bootable installer into a Mac that is connected to the internet and compatible with the version of macOS you're installing.
+2. Press and hold the Option (Alt) ⌥ key immediately after turning on or restarting your Mac.
+3. Release the Option key when you see a gray boot screen showing your bootable volumes.
+4. Select the volume containing the bootable installer.
+Then click the up arrow or press Return.
+5. Choose your language, if prompted.
+6. Open the Terminal
+7. `cd /Volumes/bigmac; .preinstall.sh`
+6. Select Install macOS (or Install OS X) from the Utilities window, then click Continue and follow the onscreen instructions.

 Now accepting donations https://www.paypal.com/donate?hosted_button_id=M3U48FLF87SXQ NiceMac LLC

 ## BigMac's Workflow in a Nut Shell 🥜